wallix/redemption/projects/redemption_configs/README.md

 ### Global Spec

-Correspondent au fichier `.spec` utilisé par wallix bastion pour afficher une GUI.
+Corresponds to the `.spec` file used by wallix bastion to display a GUI.

 - `spec::global_spec(SesmanInfo, attributes = {})`: global spec file generated with `rdpproxy --print-spec`
-- `spec::external(attributes = {})`: Les valeurs ne sont pas utilisé par le proxy, mais par d'autre programme qui vont lire le même fichier ini.
+- `spec::external(attributes = {})`: The values are not used by the proxy, but by other programs that will read the same ini file.

 #### Attributes